athena-labz/athena/README.md

 ## Dispute Event
 Both parties have the possibility to open a dispute in the event  that the set contract is not executed fully by any of the two parties.
 The dispute is already integrated into the sealed smart-contract and the system is already set to smoothly settle any pending issues.
 For this purpose DSET token is deposited as Trust Token in a escrow deposit.
 A key feature is also that the Trust Token amount is suggested by the service provide and the client accepts it after negotiation, in the same way as service price bidding occurs.

-## Judges Selection Mechanism and Trustworthiness Assessment
-to be completed

-Decentralized Selection is applied by DigiServices to select judges (arbitrators) The community defines the objective requirements that the judges have to meet.
-Provided that judge candidate is already a platform member,  anyone interested in acting as a judge will apply for it and   stake a minimum set amount of DSET tokens.

-## CAS (Credit Assessment System) – Trustworthiness Ground
-to be completed

-Judges Inputs – AI-supported deterministic decisions → for MVP to be done ‘manually’ Judges are expected to provide ‘Inputs’ on occasion of ‘Conflict Event’.
-Deterministic inputs are a pre-condition to assure a smooth and just conflict settlement.
-For this purpose trustworthy judges are required as well as pre-made contract clauses selected by DigiServices as those less prone to misunderstanding and misbehavior.
-The selection occurs through an integrated machine learning process trained through past transaction cases and which keep accumulating knowledge and thus reliability.

-## Rewards and Penalty Systems
-Digiservices strive for  Trustworthy Platform  excellence and for this purpose implements strict policies to support just behavior and strongly penalize failures in fulfilling set agreements.

--Rewards
-    • Judges, when called in, will be rewarded for their service through a weighed formula including transaction  value percentage, accumulated experience measured as integrated into CAS score, staked tokens
-    • Members having CAS scores exceeding a set threshold continuously over 12 months shall receive a premium-reward in DSET calculated over a formula weighing members activity-related factors
-    • Aiming at increased participation and activity, members can freely set a  minimum transaction quantity threshold (no. of deals), measured per month.
-The higher the value set, the higher the premium-reward

--Penalties, P units
-      Penalties will be accrued for:
-    • -’guilty’ deal : 5x transaction value measured in P units.
-This penalty adds up to lost Trust Token in case of negative dispute outcome.
-In case P units achieve a set maximum value during 12 months, the member is commanded to leave the platform and his assets are lost.
-    • members receive yearly a set P goodwill amount, for covering up unexpected and unwilling ‘guilty’ deals
-    • no. of deals per month: if it is below a pre-set threshold freely set by each member , a P units penalty is accrued

 ### 3. DigiServices Platform for Trustworthiness

 ## Supply / Tokenomics
 Differently from traditional currencies, such as Bitcoin, Litecoin and Ethereum, DigiServices tokens (DSET) are not deflationary.
 This is important in order to incentivise cooperative and honest behaviour in the platform.
 A fixed amount of DSET tokens is monthly minted and distributed according to a Credit Assessment System (CAS).
 Users receive tokens proportionally to their scores, obeying the following function: